 The educational mission of Schiller International University is to prepare students, personally and professionally, for future leadership roles in an international setting.
-In its undergraduate and graduate degree programs, Schiller provides students with the competencies they need for professional careers as well as for further academic study.
-The educational process puts particular emphasis on developing international and cross-cultural competencies through foreign language training, intercampus transfer, or other international academic opportunities, and intense interaction among people with diverse backgrounds.
+In its undergraduate and graduate

 - Develop quality academic programs based on employer driven demands; - Foster partnerships with industry experts to identify future career opportunities; - Promote student learning through excellence in teaching support services and instructional delivery both online and in traditional settings in response to current industry demands; and - Promote an institutional culture that values diversity and international and cross-cultural competencies and skills identified by global industry experts.